a-bzzzz/SecretRecipes/README.md

-# Secret Recipes - WIP
+# Secret Recipes
-Cyber Security Base 2025 - Project 1 (University of Helsinki)
+## Cyber Security Base 2025 - Project 1
+### University of Helsinki

+Please see the course page for details:

+<a href="https://cybersecuritybase.mooc.fi/module-3.1">Cyber Security Base 2025 - Project I</a>

+The project deliverable, the project report, will be/is submitted to the course page and will be shared upon request (when necessary).